 Launched in September of 2007, the Velib (a contraction of the French words velo and libre, or "free bikes") have become a popular way for tourists and locals for getting around Paris.

 Paris is a relatively flat city, so cycling around the twenty arrondissements is an easy way to travel.
 (Getting up to Montmartre, though, is demanding.)

 With over 20,000 bicycles available throughout the city, you'll always find a bicycle to rent.
 You will need a credit card with a chip to use the Velib.

 In general, we find Paris taxis to be cleaner and the drivers more professional than in many other cities.
-Taxis are also the most convenient way to get from the airport to central Paris.
+Taxis are also one of the most convenient ways to get from the airport to central Paris.